StonyBrookDB/MaReIA/src/tiling/README.md

 ### parallelization_option

 This is the type of parallelization that is used to run the method.
 We can use either Spark, Hadoop, or multi-threading.

-The generate_multi_images method is for a set of all images and is a wrapper that calls generate_tile for every image in the path(s).

 ## Acknowledgments